jatinkeenable1/Tomcat2/README.md

-# <p style="text-align: center;">TOMCAT SETUP IN PODMAN</p>
+# <p style="text-align: center;">Apache Tomcat with Podman</p>

 ### 1. Task Requirement

 Set up Apache Tomcat on Podman, which is an alternative to Docker for running containers.
-### 2. Definition Tomcat
+2. **Definition Tomcat**
-Apache Tomcat, often referred to as Tomcat, is an open-source application server developed by the Apache Software Foundation.
-It is a popular choice for running Java-based web applications.
-Tomcat serves as a Java Servlet and JavaServer Pages (JSP) container, providing a runtime environment for executing these Java technologies.
+Apache Tomcat is an open-source web server and servlet container developed by the Apache Software Foundation.
+It serves as a robust platform for running Java-based web applications, particularly those that use Java Servlet, JavaServer Pages (JSP), WebSocket, and associated Java technologies.

-###3.
-Definition Podman
-Podman is an open-source container management tool used for running and managing containerized applications on Linux-based systems.

-###4.
-Environment Details
+When a request is made to Tomcat, it handles the HTTP request, communicates with the Java servlets or JSPs as needed, processes the request, and sends the response back to the client.
+It serves as an intermediary between the client and the Java-based web application, managing the execution of dynamic content.

+3. **Definition Podman**
+Podman is a Linux tool for creating and managing containers.
+It doesn't need a background daemon, enhancing security, and works well with system standards like OCI.
+It supports rootless containers, integrates with systemd, and handles container tasks like images, volumes, and networks efficiently.
+4. **Environment Details**
 - **Operating System:** Ubuntu 20.04

 **System Configuration:**
-- **CPU:** Intel Core i3-8350U CPU @ 1.70GHz x 8
+- **CPU:** Intel Core i5-8350U CPU
 - **RAM:** 8GB (4GB x 2 SODIMM DDR4)
 - **Storage:** 256GB
+- Note: My system is equipped with an Intel Core i5-8350U CPU, 8GB RAM (4GB x 2 DDR4 SODIMM), and 512GB storage.
+However, this configuration may not be necessary for everyone.

-###5.
-List of Tools and Technologies
+5. **List of Tools and Technologies**
-- Tomcat
+- Apache Tomcat
 - Podman

-###6.
-Command for the setup or configuration
+6. **Command for the setup or configuration**

-##### Step 1 : Update system repositories.
+Step 1 : **Update system repositories.**

 ```
 sudo apt update